Equity Hub

 The Equity Hub works alongside Treasury’s Office of Civil Rights and Equal Employment Opportunity (OCRE) and Office of Minority and Women Inclusion (OMWI) to ensure that equality, fairness and diversity are realized for all Department of the Treasury employees and applicants for employment, and with external stakeholders.

-Consistent with the 2021 Executive Order On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government (E.O.
-13985), and the whole-of-government Equity Action Plan, Treasury is building the infrastructure necessary to identify barriers to equity and continuously reexamine the Department’s efforts to meaningfully reduce access barriers and strengthen delivery of programs and services to better reach communities of color and historically underserved communities.
+Consistent with the 2021 Executive Order 13985 and the subsequent 2023 Executive Order on Further Advancing Racial Equity and Support for Underserved Communities Through the Federal Government (E.O.
+14091), Treasury is building the infrastructure necessary to identify barriers to equity and continuously reexamine the Department’s efforts to meaningfully reduce access barriers and strengthen delivery of programs and services to better reach communities of color and historically underserved communities.

 Treasury Advisory Committee on Racial Equity

-The Treasury Advisory Committee on Racial Equity (TACRE) is a newly created advisory Committee convening to identify, monitor, and review aspects of the domestic economy that have directly and indirectly resulted in unfavorable conditions for Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color.
-Staff envisions the Committee to address topics including, but not be limited to, financial inclusion, capital access, housing stability, federal government supplier diversity and economic development.
+The Treasury Advisory Committee on Racial Equity convenes to identify, monitor, and review aspects of the domestic economy that have directly and indirectly resulted in unfavorable conditions for Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color.
+The Committee addresses topics including, but not be limited to, financial inclusion, capital access, housing stability, federal government supplier diversity and economic development.
 The Committee consists of 25 members.